- 33% response rate

 Hey boys and girls.

 My name is Jaime and I'm from Germany.
 I grew up in a diverse patchwork family in Berlin and have always shown a huge interest in other cultures, people, and lifestyles.
 As soon as I turned 18, I packed my backpack and together with a friend embarked on an epic Eastern Europe trip that would seriously change my perspective on the friendliness of 'strangers'.
 For the sake of adventure, but also due to our tight budget we decided to hitchhike and use Couchsurfing as much as possible.
 I still think that because of that decision our trip turned out as it did.
 Ever since, I have maintained this mindset and method of traveling and have explored Europe, the US, and Latin America.
-Two years ago I hitchhiked alone from Seattle (USA) all the way to Panama City and used Couchsurfing in many cities.
+5 years ago I hitchhiked alone from Seattle (USA) all the way to Panama City and used Couchsurfing in many cities.

 I love inviting other travelers into my home to hear their stories and learn from them, but also to return the favor to the CS community.
 In my humble perspective I don't think there are any 'strangers' out there, but rather friends we haven't had the chance to meet yet.
 To me, CS is more than just free accommodation.
 It is a platform of exchange, on a personal, cultural and educational level.
 I expect my guests to respect this mentality and hope to find hosts with a similar attitude.